gopythongo/gopythongo/README.md

 SSL credential management.
 BUT, it's still changing all the time.
 That said, GoPythonGo is used to distribute GoPythonGo, so there.

 Basic philosophy
 ----------------
-GoPythonGo is built to allow you to put things where they make the most sense.
+GoPythonGo is built to allow you to put build configuration where it makes the most sense.
 In practice, this means that the command-line tool takes it's parameters from three sources: a configuration file, environment variables and command-line parameters.
 This way, keep the configuration for *how to build* with your code in a checked-in config file, but the configuration for *assembling* your build on your build server server in environment variables or on the command-line or a second configuration file that will be merged.